dorkodu/sage/paper/4 -- Type System.md

 > By default, all attributes are **flex-typed**, which means they can be any type defined in Sage’s type system, provided that they are valid in the output response format.
 >
-> Also we have a concept called **“constraints”.** Oftentimes it is useful to add a constraint to an attribute, like **strict-type**.
+> Also we have a concept called **“constraints”**.
+Oftentimes it is useful to add a constraint to an attribute, like **strict-type**.
 For example, strict-type constraint allows the schema to specify exactly which data type is strictly expected from a specific attribute.

 #### Integer